Ooid growth: Uniqueness of time-invariant, smooth shapes in 2D: The non-local equation

 which is exactly the monotonicity of the $c_1(\hat{c}_1)$ function.
-This proves that $F$ is injective, as different elements in $\chi_q$ cannot be mapped to an identical value in $\xR^+$.
-It is also worthy to note, that for all $\hat{c}_1\in\chi_q$ the area is obviously positive thus $c_1(\hat{c}_1)$ is a positive, monotonic, continuous function.
+This proves that $M$ is injective, as different elements in $\chi_q$ cannot be mapped to identical values.
+It is also worthy to note, that for all $\hat{c}_1\in\chi_q$ the area is obviously positive thus $c_1(\hat{c}_1)$ is a positive, monotonic, continuous function. \end{proof}